 But I got there in the end.
 Eventually.
 Though slightly battered and scarred.

 In the months leading up to my initial PhD acceptance and the actual start of a different PhD, I found myself excited about my future once again.
 I envisioned this wonderful journey where I would ease into my studies with a nice man beside me, and all would be wonderful.
-But then the nice man turned out to be a not nice man.
+But despite a few half-hearted attempts, I’ve failed in the dating game.
 And the visa process I needed to go through before starting the programme took an extended amount of time.
 And my self-esteem took several hits when people reminded me that I wasn’t smart enough to get an education.

 But I’m stubborn, so I persevered.